Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Numerical setup and initial conditions

-In light of early simulation results, we also introduce an inner radial density cut for the PBH; initially, there were cases where a single PBH in close proximity to the cluster with a low velocity had an outsized impact on the star cluster.
-By masking the PBH from center in the initial conditions, we reduce this effect, preventing potential \textit{blow-ups} at the beginning of the simulation.
+Early simulations indicated that a single PBH with a low velocity near the cluster center could disproportionally dominate its early evolution.
+To mitigate this, we introduce an inner radial cut so that the evolution is due to the average affects of the total PBH population.
 This cut is based on the average separation between two neighboring PBH in the central region of the halo.
 We evaluate this at the characteristic density $\rho_0$, which is taken as a measure of the inner region of the DM halo.
 When calculating the inner radial density cut, we assume that each PBH particle is placed within individual volumes, denoted as $V_{\textrm{i}}$.
 Thus, the subvolume is defined as

 Since the PBH abundances vary for each simulation, the characteristic density is multiplied by $f_{\textrm{PBH}}$ such that the density $\rho(r)$ at the center for different PBH concentrations is given by $\rho(r) = \rho_0 f_{\textrm{PBH}}$.
 Finally, we obtain the length scale associated with the volume of one PBH